 I can’t believe Pokémon still has a strong following.
-The new DS games, Diamond and Pearl, made record sales in Japan, topping the original titles (and old record-holders) Red and Blue.
+The new DS games, Pokémon Diamond & Pearl, made record sales in Japan, topping the original titles (and old record-holders) Red and Blue.
 What I once thought (and hoped) to be a long-dead fad has continued to grow and change along with the rest of Nintendo’s many franchises.
 It was this fact (that sales were so high) that made me think twice about the games.
 I told myself, “at the very least, I could give the music a try.”
-So I did, by preordering the soundtrack for Pokémon Diamond and Pearl.
+So I did, by preordering the soundtrack for Pokémon Diamond & Pearl.

 My general concensus, after only one listen through the soundtrack was that (like the game) this soundtrack is the best thing to happen for the franchise, at least on the gaming side of things.